hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-mvn.md

 </plugin>
 ```

-The `wildfly:start` goal  will start an server instance, if there is no server instance configured, it will download the newest Wildfly redistribution or define a `wilfly.version` property to specify a version , and extract the files, and start it in an embedded mode.
+The `wildfly:start` goal  will start an server instance, if there is no server instance configured, it will download the newest WildFly redistribution or define a `wilfly.version` property to specify a version , and extract the files, and start it in an embedded mode.

-If you want to reuse your local Wildfly server you have downloaded before, configure a  `jbossHome` property in the `configuration` of Wildfly maven plugin or an external `wildfly.home`  property.
+If you want to reuse your local WildFly server you have downloaded before, configure a  `jbossHome` property in the `configuration` of WildFly maven plugin or an external `wildfly.home`  property.

 ```xml
 <plugin>